 Like this recipe?
 Here are 4 more fun family favorites to make with your kids…

 Alert!
 If you liked this recipe, you can download four more of my treasured family recipes that have been in our extended family for almost 60 years.
 They have become family traditions and every recipe is one you can make with your children.
-Not only will you get the recipes–but many other fun tips like how certain ingredients can improve your skin and why you should avoid commercial ice cream.
+Not only will you get the recipes–but many other fun tips for your kids in the kitchen like how certain ingredients can improve your skin and health and why you should avoid commercial ice cream.

 Here are the recipes: